hellohaptik/docs_haptik/docs/bot-analytics/for-analysts.md

 ![Login Page](assets/for-analysts-login.png)

 ## Opening Analytics
 After you have logged in with the credentials.
-You will be presented with a screen with all the tools you have access to.
+You will be presented a screen with all the tools you have access to.
 From this menu click on the `Analytics` option to open the analytics tool.

 ![Menu](assets/for-analysts-menu.png)